Posted 3 years ago

 Photo by Cecil Beaton, part of my Elizabeth Taylor memorial.

 Photo image from my collection.
-Orig black and white is 2nd photo.
+Original black and white is 2nd photo.

 Elizabeth Taylor at a costume ball at the Rothschilds, December 1971, at